TrueHorse/Wild-Tool-Access/README.md

+# Willd Tool Access

+Wild Tool Access is a Minecraft mod, that adds a tool access bar to Minecraft, similar to the one in "The Legend of Zelda: Breath of the Wild".

-# Fabric Example Mod
+# Download

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available on [CurseForge]()